catalinpit/hashnode/cke408xoj002jwjs1c40z50pe.md

-## Websites That Pay You To Write Technical Articles
+## Publications That Pay You To Write Technical Articles

-Getting paid to write technical articles is a great way to supplement your income.
-Especially if you already write articles for your blog.
-However, the first question that arises is "*how can I get opportunities?*", which was my question too.
+Companies and publications hire people to write technical articles for their blogs.
+Writing paid articles for them is a great way to supplement your income.
+The question that arises now is "*how do you get those opportunities?*".

+This article helps you find writing opportunities by listing the publications that pay for technical articles.

+# Websites that pay for technical articles
+The article fees range from $100 to $500.
+The fees depend on the article topic, complexity and level of knowledge.
+The more complex and advanced an article is, the higher the fee.

-As a result, I want to list a handful of websites that pay you to write technical articles for them.
-You can see their name, the URL, and the approximate sum they pay you.
+For each website, you can see their name, the URL, and the approximate fee for an article.

-# Websites that pay you
-Therefore, let us see the websites you can pitch to write articles.
-The most popular publications are as follows:

 * **[Twilio](https://go.twilio.com/twilio-voices/)**
     * Up to $500 per article